dibyasn/Python/Clock/Readme.md

 ### Main Features
 - **TransparentClock Class:** This class creates a top-level window with no decorations, keeps it on top of other windows, and sets its transparency.
-- **update_clock Method:** Updates the displayed time every second and adjusts the window size to fit the content.
+- **update_clock Method:** Updates the displayed date, time, and day every second and adjusts the window size to fit the content.
 - **start_move and do_move Methods:** Allow the clock window to be dragged around the screen.
 - **close_window Method:** Closes the application and exits the script.